 The Act classifies drugs into five schedules based on their potential for abuse and medicinal value.
 Schedule I drugs have a high potential for abuse and no accepted medical use.
 Schedule V drugs are known to have a low potential for abuse and accepted medical benefits.

 Delta 10 is classified as a Schedule I drug, which means it has a high potential for abuse and no accepted medical use per the DEA.
-The 2018 farm bill and what it states regarding hemp doesn’t make Delta 10 illegal to buy, possess, sell despite it being a Schedule I drug.
+The 2018 farm bill and what it states regarding hemp doesn’t make Delta 10 illegal to buy, possess, or sell despite it being a Schedule I drug.

 Potential Health Benefits – Is Delta 10 Safe?